The London Array is a Beacon for the Renewable Energy Movement

-Onshore construction commenced in 2009 and offshore construction began in 2011, with London Array installing the first above-water wind turbine in January 2012 after spending a year creating the foundation for the project.
+Offshore construction of the wind farm began in 2011, with London Array installing the first offshore wind turbine in 2012, after spending a year creating the foundation for the project.
 Impressively, the organization completed the installation of the additional turbines by the end of the same year.
+Phase 1 of the London Array offshore wind farm was inaugurated by Prime Minister David Cameron July 4, 2013.
+The London Array had an detailed environmental impact report; and the London Array made a substantial conservation effort to protect and maintain the ecosystems of the ocean area the offshore wind farm inhabits.